edurange/edurange-documentation/scenarios/getting_started.md

 #### __cat__

-Now let's learn a new command, `cat`. `cat` prints out the text from a file.
+Now let's learn a new command, `cat`, which has very little to do with cats. `cat` prints out the text from a file.

 Type